karshinlin/StudyBuddies/README.md

 			- Name this user `amplify` when prompted (it shoes `default` by default)
 - `amplify init` to boot up the amplify configurations from the `/amplify` folder
 	- use an existing environment when prompted (it's name is `dev`)
+- Run the React Native part (full instructions: https://facebook.github.io/react-native/docs/getting-started):
 	- `npm install -g yarn`
 	- `npm install -g expo-cli` (not sure if this is needed but that's what we did)
 	- `yarn add expo`
 	- close out of all terminals and emulators relating to this app
 	- open up a terminal again and navigate to the app folder (`/StuddyBuddiesApp`)
 	- `yarn run ios`

 Backend Setup:
 - [One Time] Within StudyBuddies/Backend directory, create a virtualenv: